 If you wish to hone your skills, we offer tours with experienced guides, who will share their expertise with you and make sure you have the chance to catch the fish you’ve been dreaming about all this time!

-Some call Canada’s British Columbia salmon heaven, as these fish feed on freshwater shrimp populations abundant in the local waters.
+Some call Canada’s British Columbia salmon heaven, with all 5 Pacific salmon species available to the angler.
+Chinook (also known as Spring or King), can exceed 60 pounds.
+A Chinook salmon over 30 pounds is known as a Tyee, and catching one of these fish is unforgettable.
+Coho and Sockeye salmon are also popular and considered the best eating salmon, with Pink and Chum salmon rounding out the list.
 During the famous salmon run from summer until late autumn, anglers often have to share their hauls with the biggest salmon fans - bears.

 Throughout spring and summer, trout fishing lures anglers from all over the world.
 You can cast your bait for some of the finest Steelhead, Lake, Rainbow, Bull and Brown Trout in the heart of the Canadian wilderness.
 Fishing for Dolly Varden and Mountain Whitefish is also incredibly rewarding.

 Choose between saltwater or freshwater action, and practice different fishing techniques: from fly, trophy, spin cast and sight fishing to catch-and-release - you name it, and Canada is the perfect playground for it!